lockss/lockss-rtd-manual/docs/appendix/os.rst

    :name: os-rhel
    :animate: fade-in-slide-down

-   LOCKSS 2.x is compatible with `RHEL <https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux>`_.
+   LOCKSS |LATEST_MINOR| is compatible with `RHEL <https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux>`_.

-   RHEL is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fnsamehostmigration]_.
+   RHEL is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fn-same-host-migration]_.

    .. list-table::
       :header-rows: 1